sybrew/the-seo-framework/readme.txt

 ..., and, for developers, we've finally introduced a reliable JavaScript API.
 Documentation will follow soon (based on frequently asked requests).

-TODO consider making the tooltip wider, or automatically grow or shrink based on the content.
-Then, assess the position (first, test overflow left, then, widen it until it overflows right, with max width: 250px?) // Alternatively, or also, set data-tt-max-width and data-tt-min-width values
 TODO fix get_home_title_seplocation() reversal.

 TODO when one or more posts have been excluded from the archive, the category may be empty; see if this can be reflected in the SEO output as 404.